SepidehNahali/northmart/README.md

 # NorthMart Retail Sales Pipeline

-A fictional Ontario retailer's finance team had no reliable way to attribute revenue shifts — YoY declines were blamed on "market conditions" with no data to back it up.
-This project builds the pipeline that changes that: raw POS transactions → validated staging → star schema → self-serve Power BI dashboard with an anomaly detection layer.
+A fictional Ontario retailer's finance team had no reliable way to attribute revenue shifts.
+YoY declines were blamed on "market conditions" with no data to back it up.
+This project builds the pipeline that changes that: raw POS transactions : validated staging : star schema : self-serve Power BI dashboard with an anomaly detection layer.

 Data is synthetic (590K transactions, 12 stores, 2023–2024) with realistic seasonality and deliberate business dynamics baked in — excess discounting in Electronics, a demand surge in Health & Wellness — so the analytical layer produces meaningful, non-trivial findings.